Engaging students, parents and teachers: tips from Bedrock school leaders

 We have an audience question: how are you implementing Bedrock in school?

-SJ: Our KS3 do a minimum of two Bedrock lessons a week in English lessons and as homework.
+SJ: Our KS3 do a minimum of two Bedrock lessons a week, either in English lessons or as homework.
 15 of our Y9s have upgraded to Bedrock’s GCSE content.
 To keep the momentum going, we do termly celebrations for who has made the most progress and who has completed the most lessons.
 Past prizes have included Kindle Fires for the top three – that really helped student buy-in.
 The growth of the language is phenomenal – some of our top ten students are getting 250% progress because they’re engaging with it so much.

 Alex: Students need internal and external motivation.
 Research shows that engagement is broken down into three elements, which you’ve all just mentioned in your replies: